 When the food is not offered for free, we refund each other directly through the hyperburgers platform, or directly with cash.

-It's up to you if you want money for the food you offer.
+It's up to you if and how much money you want for the food you offer.
 If it's leftovers, you might just want to give them for free.
-But if you did put money and time for the ingredients and the cooking, or if you're supplying the shop from a producer you had to pay, you most probably will want your money back, at least of the cost of the ingredients.
-You can also make a round price that considers your effort, it's up to you, you decide.
+If you are supplying the group from a producer you know, you can make a crowdfund, or buy in bulk and then get your money back.
+If you did put down effort and time, like lets say, in baking a whole day, you can also make a round price that considers your effort, it's up to you, you decide.
+We pay each other via peer-to-peer payment systems, both digital and analogic.

 Take&Give